rawpsy/gfur/readme/README.md

 ### Further Info

-gfur.in is the static version of gfur.xyz. gfur.xyz was coded from scratch in PHP, jQuery, CSS & SQL only using VSC and Xampp, gfur.in was coded from scratch in HTML & CSS.
-No website builders were used in this project and gfur.xyz is hosted on a custom hosting branch that I created myself to save money.
+gfur.xyz was coded from scratch in PHP, jQuery, CSS & SQL only using VSC and Xampp.
+No website builders were used in this project.  gfur.xyz is hosted on a custom hosting branch that I created myself to save money.

-## gfur.in Updates - v1.0 (27/02/21)

-* Created Static Site
-* Added gfur.xyz `<iframe>`
-* Added Basic CSS
-* Hosted Static Site

 ## gfur.xyz Updates - v1.1 (27/02/21)